jundalisay/superblist/content/en/material/principles/intro/chapter-06b.md

-## Has Relativity Baked In
+## Has Relationality Baked In

-According to both Kepler and Descartes, all movement is relative to something.
+According to both Kepler and Descartes, all movement is in relation to something.
-- To Kepler, the movement of planets are relative to the sun and to each other
+- To Kepler, the movement of planets are in relation to the sun and to each other
-- To Descartes, all movement of an object is relative to itself at the former time
+- To Descartes, all movement of an object is in relation to itself at the former time

-More to come!